It takes more than hard work, enviable talent, and a stunning personality to build a successful business.

 The writewithworditude.com website is built on WordPress, with the Divi theme from Elegant Themes*.

-I built the site myself. if you can learn how to at least update your site yourself, do - it makes it much easier for you to try new ideas in the early stages of your business, when you’re experimenting with what works best for you and your audience.
+I built the site myself. if you can learn how to at least update your site yourself, do - it makes it much easier for you to try new ideas in the early stages of your small business, when you’re experimenting with what works best for you and your audience.
 Find out more about that here: DIY vs Web Designer plus the option you haven’t considered yet.

 When I first got started with email marketing, I used Mailchimp - because it’s fairly straightforward and most importantly for any new business, it’s F-R-E-E. Once I’d surpassed the number of subscribers I was allowed for free, I switched to Convertkit, which for similar pricing, offers much better functionality.